 3. Go Loud!

 You know your target customers.
 You have the ideal buyer persona.
-You and your product team have adapted the website, app, products, and solutions based on what they need.
+And you and your product team have adapted the website, app, products, and solutions based on their needs.
 Then, what’s stopping you from talking about it?

 This is a massive part of your CX strategy because without attracting them, how would you deliver the right experience?